 The 50th Anniversary of the BHF will be marked by the issue of a retail book containing 4 x 1st class Machin stamps and 2 x last year's 1st class Medical Breakthroughs.
 The Machins have security codes MCIL and M11L for 2011 even though the packing date on the outer wrapper is 02/12/10; the barcode is 5014721 112305.

 Close-up of Cylinder Numbers, almost hidden in the background printing.
 Just visible above the 'Oth' is the number for the gold base cylinder, followed by the gold overlay.
 The phosphor cylinder may be next, or it may be a space - certainly the gap between the two golds and the yellow is larger than one would expect for a single cylinder number.
 To the right of the yellow are magenta, cyan, black and grey.

-I post all the news about new British stamps as we get it, and maybe something about older stamps as well.
-This relies on what I find and what other people find, so please send your news! [email: email@example.com Tel: 08450 090939]
+News as we get it relies on what I find and what other people find, so please send your news! [email: email@example.com Tel: 08450 090939]

-If you want to quote from the blog, or our website - please acknowledge the source.
-Please note that all basicimages of British stamps and postmarks are the Copyright of Royal Mail* and are reproduced here with permission.
+All basicimages of British stamps and postmarks are the Copyright of Royal Mail* reproduced here with permission.
 All enlargements or scans showing particular features are copyright Norvic Philatelics or other collectors.
-If you use our images, the original source must be acknowledged including any name mentioned in our blog.
-Please do not hotlink to these images. *For permission to use Royal Mail images, please contact Royal Mail's Intellectual Property Office.
-Thank you.
+You may quote from the blog or website, if you acknowledge the source, including the original source and any name mentioned in our blog, for images. (*Contact Royal Mail's Intellectual Property Office for permission.)